FraTozz/mouseTracking/README.md

 ### Random forest classifier

-I trained a **custom random forest classifier** to predict whether the mouse is exploring or not an object (bool variable) based on the distances of its body parts from the object centroid.
+I trained a **custom random forest classifier** to predict whether the mouse is exploring or not an object (bool variable) based on the distances of its body parts from the object radius.

 This approach has the **advantage** that takes into consideration the actual posture of an animal and its gaze direction.